Last Updated on October 5, 2023 by Samantha Harris

 Tortoises make distinct sounds, each with a different meaning.

-You’re more likely to hear them when a tortoise is distressed or straining.
+You’re likelier to hear them when a tortoise is distressed or straining.
 For example, a tortoise may hiss when it’s afraid or in pain or grunt when exerting effort to achieve a task.

-However, some tortoises remain silent because they see no point in vocalizing, while others remain quiet because they don’t want to attract the attention of predators.
+Some tortoises remain silent because they see no point in vocalizing, while others remain quiet because they don’t want to attract predators.

 Here are the different noises that tortoises make:

-Some species are more vocal than others, and individual tortoises may have unique grunting patterns or frequencies.
-However, grunting sounds are produced by air leaving a tortoise’s lungs.
+Some species are more vocal than others.
+Also, individual tortoises may have unique grunting patterns or frequencies.
+Grunting sounds are produced by air leaving a tortoise’s lungs.

 Grunting is a low, rumbling sound that varies in intensity and duration.
 Although a grunt sounds similar to a hiss, they’re usually deeper and shorter in duration.